GLOBAL MARKETS-Shares pressured; oil climbs on Iran doubts

 * Yen and euro rise vs dollar

-NEW YORK, Nov 26 (Reuters) - World share markets remained pressured and the dollar slipped on Tuesday as oil prices climbed amid doubts over the real impact of the Iran nuclear deal and renewed political tensions in the East China Sea.
+NEW YORK, Nov 26 (Reuters) - World share markets remained under pressure and the dollar slipped on Tuesday as oil prices climbed amid doubts over the real impact of the Iran nuclear deal and renewed political tensions in the East China Sea.

-U.S. stocks were little changed during a holiday-abbreviated week as investors found few incentives to extend a rally that has repeatedly taken indices to record peaks.
+U.S. stocks were little changed during a holiday-abbreviated week as investors found few incentives to extend a rally that has repeatedly taken indexes to record peaks.

-Brent crude rose as investors appeared to have concluded that a deal between Iran and world powers on its nuclear program would bring no immediate increase in supplies and Libyan oil workers went on strike in Benghazi.

-The nuclear deal, reached in Geneva on Sunday, halts Iran’s most sensitive nuclear activity and suspends some sanctions by the West, but caps Iran’s exports at the current level of about 1 million barrels per day (bpd).

 Wall Street investors have been enjoying a rally after some weak economic data bolstered expectations the Federal Reserve will hold off scaling back its stimulus, keeping a floor under equities.
 But they are reluctant to make further bets if the Fed is likely to reduce its support for the economy - and markets.